StandardGage/astro/.changeset/angry-comics-thank.md

 "@astrojs/react": minor
 ---

-Fixed issue when passing void elements (img, etc..) to react with the experimentalReactChildren flag.
-Updated test to check for no children property and dangerouslySetInnerHTML property instead.
+Fixes an issue where passing void elements (img, etc..) did not work with the `experimentalReactChildren` option enabled